Designing a new part is one thing. Manufacturing it is a different story.

 - Optimizing — Put clamp locators on the part to optimize clamping, use surface finish callouts, uncover ways to improve the manufacturing process

-I can’t say with 100 percent certainty, but I don’t think there are many books or YouTube videos on designing custom CNC fixtures for parts.
+And, of course, there’s no substitute for experience.
+Knowledge is gained every time a task is completed.
+I can’t say with 100% certainty, but I don’t think there are many books or YouTube videos on designing custom CNC fixtures for parts.
 It’s really a skill passed down from the expert to the novice, with experience being the best teacher.

 It’s also important to remember that you get what you pay for.
-Experienced Purchasing Managers expect modern CNC machine shops to have engineering experts on-staff, and they’re willing to pay for that expertise.
+Experienced customers expect a lot from modern CNC precision machining and the engineering experts at CNC machine shops, and they’re willing to pay for that expertise.

-Stecker Machine has over a dozen engineers on staff.
+Stecker Machine has more than a dozen engineers on staff.
 Engineers are focused on their area: fixture design, tooling, programming, processes, packaging, and quality.
 That’s a LOT for a shop of our size.

 Want to contact Stecker now?
 Call 920-726-4526.